-By approaching the process with awareness and consciousness you not only make yourself a personalised shamanic tool, you can have a shamanic experience, connecting with the animal of the hide you are using and the wood of the frame.
+By approaching the process with awareness and consciousness, you not only make yourself a personalised shamanic tool, you have a shamanic experience, connecting with the animal of the hide you are using and the wood of the frame.

-Beating the drum reunites us with the heartbeat of Mother Earth.
-The drum is as old as human kind and has been used in all cultures.
+Beating the shamanic drum reunites us with the heartbeat of Mother Earth.
+The instrument is as old as human kind and has been used in all cultures.
 It is a feminine symbol – a round container that vibrates life.
-The drum connects our spirit with the ancient knowledge of the Universe.
+It connects our spirit with the ancient knowledge of the Universe.

-Over 2 days you will be sitting in circle with yourself and other women who along with birthing a drum, have desire to awaken and deepen the connection they have with self, the wisdom the wisdom of their menstrual cycle, the moon cycles as well as the seasonal cycles.
+In the course of 2 days, you will be sitting in circle with yourself and others, who, along with birthing a drum, have desire to awaken and deepen the connection they have with self, the wisdom of their menstrual cycle (if you have one), and the moon cycles as well as the seasonal cycles.

 In shamanic traditions, the drum is used to call the spirits and to facilitate the transition of the shaman, via a trance state, to the other realms for the purpose of mediation and healing.
 Often referred to as the Shaman’s Horse, the drum and its beat are what the shaman “rides” between the physical and spiritual worlds when she is journeying.